 Nga Phe Chaung Monastery (Jumping cats Monastery)

-This wooden monastery was built on stilts of Inle Lake, about 2 centuries ago, Century old wooden sculptures can be seen there.
+Nga Phe Chaung monastery was built on stilts of Inle Lake, about 2 centuries ago, Century old wooden sculptures and may collections of ancient pagodas can be see there.

 Shwe In dein Pagoda